The Last Resort

 Yes, the Sarco is especially suitable for a person with movement impairment due to either disease (MND/ ALS) or paralysis (quadriplegia).
 The interior button can be modified so the user within the capsule can activate the process with the blink of an eye, literally.

 The Sarco brings about death by replacing the normal room air (21% oxygen/ ~79% nitrogen) with 100% nitrogen.
-This means there is no oxygen in the capsule.
-Without oxygen, a person will quickly lose consciousness and die soon after.
-The death is peaceful and reliable.
+This means that there is no oxygen in the capsule.
+Without oxygen, a person quickly loses consciousness and dies soon after.

 Sarco does NOT use, or rely on, posion gas of any kind.
 Sarco uses nitrogen gas.
 Nitrogen gas is not poisonous.
 Nitrogen gas makes up 79% of the air that we breathe.